jbacule/excel-parser-playground/README.md

+# Excel Parser Playground
-# Nuxt 3 Minimal Starter
+Made using Nuxt 3 and ExcelJs.

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.